m13253/JKSN/README.md

 Pragmas:

-Pragmas are strings that can be transferred before the value or inside arrays or objects.
+Pragmas are blob strings that can be transferred before the value or inside arrays or objects.
 They are much like comments, which do not produce any values.
 They contain interpreter-specific directives.
 Interpreter that can not understand them can simply ignore them.

-    0xfn (where 0<=n<=b): a pragma string containing n bytes are followed
+    0xfn (where 0<=n<=c): a pragma string containing n bytes are followed
-    0xfc: an unsigned 8-bit integer is followed, representing the nearest previous pragma string with this BKDR Hash (seed=131) value.
     0xfd: an unsigned 16-bit integer and a pragma string containing that amount of bytes are followed
     0xfe: an unsigned 8-bit integer and a pragma string containing that amount of bytes are followed
     0xff: a positive variable length integer and a pragma string containing that amount of bytes are followed